coolnikitav/projects/lc3-controller-project2/controller/README.md

 <img src="https://github.com/coolnikitav/projects/assets/30304422/89b6318d-6679-4358-abae-c81220fabf96" alt="image" width="500"/>

 ### Behavior for Control Operations
 A control operation (BR/JMP) is detected by analyzing Instr_dout signal from the instruction memory.
-The instruction is sent through the pipeline while nothing is fetched/decoded/executed until th eresult of the execute unit provides the requisite NZP and PCnext value to make a decision on whether the branch is take or not.
+The instruction is sent through the pipeline while nothing is fetched/decoded/executed until the result of the execute unit provides the requisite NZP and PCnext value to make a decision on whether the branch is take or not.

 ### Behavior for Memory Operations (except LEA)